Inky-Tech-Pty-Ltd/Links/README.md

 Legislative controls are very visibly too slow ... but they have a deeper weakness in this case:
 Laws work on the principle that a thing is legal unless there is a law against it.
 Legislation is default 'yes'.

-In contrast, villages are default 'no'.
-At the conservative end of the spectrum, they allow no new members, no new ideas, no wierd behaviour.
+Villages work differently.
+By default they allow no new members, no new ideas, no wierd behaviour.
-And even if we come a few steps away from the most conservative, villages only allow new members, ideas, or behavoiours on the basis of the rules of the village.
+When they step away from that default, each change is considered, vetted.
+Villages are default 'no'.

 ### Artificial Intelligence